Pragtbiller fra magasinerne på Statens Naturhistoriske Museum

 Our values

-We strive for quality and expertise in everything we do.
+We strive for excellence and expertise in everything we do.

 We are responsible

-We engage with the community, value diversity, and invite everyone to participate.
+We engage with society, value diversity and invite participation.

 We are pioneering